mozman/ezdxf/docs/source/howto/document.rst

     msp = doc.modelspace()
     zoom.extents(msp)

-Setting the initial view to a the extents of just some entities in the
+Setting the initial view to the extents of just some entities:
-modelspace:

 .. code-block:: Python